xcode96/Soc-Write-ups/README.md

 # Interactive Guide Builder

-This is a dynamic, single-page application (SPA) that provides a comprehensive, interactive guide on various technical topics.
+This is a dynamic, single-page application (SPA) that provides a comprehensive, intmeractive guide on various technical topics.
 It features a rich user interface for browsing content and a powerful, password-protected admin panel for content management, user administration, and data synchronization with GitHub.

 ## Features